vorachaitya/BillEase/README.md

   <br>
 </h1>
 <div align="center">
-  KJSCE 8.0 hack || Team AutoBots
+  KJSCE 7.0 hack || Team AutoBots
 </div>

 ### 🤔 Problem Statement
-Whenever we pay bills at shop, we get a bill's paper receipt which although is short in length but eventually when put together globally results in huge amount of paper loss.
-This paper is derived at the cost of cutting down of trees thereby increasing deforestation and ultimately global warming.
+Whenever we pay bills at shop, we get a bill's paper receipt which although is short in length but eventually when put together globally results in huge amount of paper loss.Also, we usually tend to throw away the bill receipts as it is difficult to file them, thereby refraining us to refer past bill details in future.

-Also, we usually tend to throw away the bill receipts as it is difficult to file them, thereby refraining us to refer past bill details in future.
 At times, it becomes difficult for shop owner to keep a track of his current available stock manually.There are chances of the bills being tampered by third party as well.

 ### 🧑‍🚀 Solution
 Thus, we have developed ***BillEase***, a system wherein hardcopy of bills, i.e, paper bills are not generated at any point of time thereby making it environment friendly to save trees.